AnomDevgun/AppDev/uchat/README.md

 # **uChat** <br /><br />
 ## **An Instant messaging appliation**<br />
 ## *Implemented Completely in Flutter using Firebase*<br /><br />
+### Disclaimer: You will need to setup a firebase project through the firebase console and then add the downloaded google-services.json file to your android/app directory.
 ### Changes being worked on:<br />
 #### >UI Changes<br />
 #### >Multiple cards for individual users who you are interacting with in a list view.<br />